ReplayGO4/NfcPackage/README.md

 ## Technical Overview

+See [the Unity example script](https://github.com/ReplayGO4/MagtekUnityExample/blob/main/Assets/DynaPro/DynaProClient.cs) to follow the basic flow from the client's perspective.

 When the player clicks the "Start Charge" button, the payment flow begins.
 1. The `BeginNfcPayment` method is called on the C#MS. This records a transaction in the Database and creates a usable transaction ID.
 It also fetches the purchase price from the Beamable listing.
 If the configured listing has any unsupported properties, then the call to the C#MS will fail.
 2. The client gets the response, which includes the purchase amount.